Uxbridge F.C.: Post-war years

-At the end of the 1966–67 season the club was relegated to Division Two, which led to the club facing financial difficulties again and the ground was mortgaged, but they still continued and gained national prominence in 1976 when they met a full-strength England side at Wembley Stadium as part of World Cup preparations.
+In the 1950–51 season Uxbridge won two trophies in consecutive weekends.
+On 5 May 1951 they defeated Maidenhead 2–0 at Maidstone to win the Corinthian Memorial Shield.
+A week later on 12 May 1951 they won the Middlesex Senior Cup for the first time since 1896.
+Having been finalists previously in 1914, 1927 and 1935 they defeated Hayes 2–1 at Southall.
+The 1959–60 season was a particularly successful season with the club being champions of the Corinthian League.
+The club remained in the Corinthian league, until the end of the 1962–63 season, when as a result of a restructuring of Non-league football the league was disbanded, and were placed in Division one of the Athenian League.
+At the end of the 1966–67 season the club was relegated to Division Two, which led to the club facing financial difficulties again and the ground was mortgaged, but they were able to continue.
+Uxbridge gained national prominence on 10 October 1976 when they met a full-strength England side at Wembley Stadium as part of national team's warm-up to their World Cup qualifying game against Finland on 13 October.
 The score: England 8 Uxbridge 0.

 In 1978 the club bought its current ground in Yiewsley and also called the ground "Honeycroft".
-The club spent over £170,000 on ground improvements and a 1–1 draw with Arsenal in 1981 saw the official opening of the new floodlights.
-The 1981–82 season saw the club finish third in the Athenian League and achieve election into the Isthmian League.
-The club finished second in Division Two South in 1984–85 and gained promotion to Division One, where they remained for twenty years.
-The first season in Division One was good with the team finishing in 7th place and also reaching the 1st Round proper of the FA Trophy and the Final of the AC Delco Cup in its inaugural year, losing 1–3 to Sutton United.
+The club spent over £170,000 on ground improvements and a 1–1 draw with Arsenal on 12 November 1981 saw the official opening of new floodlights.
+The 1981–82 season saw both league and cup success.
+The club finish third in the Athenian League and achieve election into the Isthmian League and also won the Middlesex Charity Cup with a 2–1 win against Hendon at Honeycroft on 11 May 1982.
+In the 1984–85 season the club finished second in the Isthmian League Division Two South and gained promotion to Division One.
+The first season in Division One saw the team finishing in 7th place and reaching the 1st Round proper of the FA Trophy.
+They were also finalists in the Isthmian League Cup on 5 May 1986 losing 3–1 to Premier League Champions Sutton United watched by 1,052 spectators at Imber Court.
 Throughout this period of the late 1960s to late 1980s the club was managed by Ron Clack.
 He was followed by Peter Marshall for one season and Michael Harvey for three seasons.